gdh1995/vimium-c/README.md

 7. On sandboxed pages without an `allow-scripts` permission in their CSP, HUD will always be visible in order to solve some issues on Chrome.
 8. Chrome 64 and 65 always clean their console logs if only Vomnibar is opened, and there's nothing we can do for it.
+  Chrome 66 fixes it.

+1.69:
+* fix the broken sync feature, which didn't work if only key mappings / exclusion rules were changed

 1.67:
 * Now most commands support negative count, and `'-'` is used to begin a negative count.